-Our program is the heart and strength of who we are and why we’re here.
+Our programs for troubled teens is the heart and strength of who we are and why we’re here.
 It’s guided by our core values: nurturing the mind, the body and the spirit; transforming our boys into productive, healthy, compassionate young men.

 Most of the boys enrolled here at Hanna have had long histories of adversity in their lives.
 We believe the key to recovery from these experiences is to build resilience.
-Our program is designed to help boys develop strong, trusting relationships with caring adults, and to gain a sense of stability and consistency in their lives, while helping them find ways to improve their relationship building skills.
+Our troubled youth programs are designed to help boys develop strong, trusting relationships with caring adults, and to gain a sense of stability and consistency in their lives, while helping them find ways to improve their relationship building skills.

 Unlike other residential treatment centers, all boys who attend Hanna must apply for admission themselves by writing a letter, with support of their parents or their guardians.
 Hanna does not depend upon referrals from third-party sources such as probation offices or child welfare services.